listenzcc/MotionAnalysis/README.md

 ### SVM Raw Cov Classification

 - File: [svm_raw_cov.py](./svm_raw_cov.py)
-- Method: Classification using SVC using all 120 channels and cov features across channels.
+- Method: Classification using SVC using all 120 features and cov features across channels.
-- Detail: The 120 channels are of 20 times x 6 channels.
+- Detail: The 120 features are of 20 times x 6 channels.
   The method is computing the covariance across channels.
   The results turn no improve.